MikeKSmith/The_Lazy_Producer/023-Process-Maximalist_Ambient.Rmd

 ## Key idea {.unnumbered}

 Rather than focussing on delicate and minimalist, create huge vistas, drones.
 Saturate the sonic palette and create a sound that is impossible to ignore.
-Remember to keep the sounds, chords, harmonics evolving rather than static to give the listener some room to breathe, but do not be afraid to make the sound note just heard but felt in the core of the listener's being.
+Remember to keep the sounds, chords, harmonics evolving rather than static to give the listener some room to breathe, but do not be afraid to make the sound not just heard but felt in the core of the listener's being.

 ------------------------------------------------------------------------